 7 RV Refrigerator Tips

-- #1 Turn on the night before – allow at least 8-12 hours for it to cool down.
+#1 Turn on the fridge the night before – allow at least 8-12 hours for it to cool down.

-- #4 Allow for empty space between items.
-When things are touching and tight together there is not room for the heat to dissipate and for the cool air to cool the items.
+#4 Allow for empty space between items.
+When things are touching and tight together there is no room for the heat to dissipate and for the cool air to cool the items.
 Make sure to leave space and don’t pack completely full.

 And here is a BONUS TIP!
 Use bins in the fridge for items to keep from moving around.
 This also helps to keep things organized.

-We also now carry a “back up” fridge (just in case).
-It also comes in handy as a second fridge if we have a get-together, etc. We have this one below from SetPower on Amazon.
+We also now carry a “backup” fridge (just in case).
+It also comes in handy as a second fridge if we have a get-together, etc. We have one below from SetPower on Amazon.